-Wedge Anchors, a popular type of anchors, are manufactured from either carbon steel, hot-dipped galvanized, stainless steel or zinc plated steel.
+Wedge Anchors, a popular type of anchors, are manufactured from either carbon steel, hot-dipped galvanized, stainless steel, or zinc-plated steel.
 These fasteners are mostly used in solid concrete and cannot be removed if you decide to rearrange your pallet racks because they will damage your floor if you do so.
-Concrete Strike Anchors , are impact-expansion form anchors, also used in solid concrete, and they should not be installed in any other type of masonry material given their mechanical properties.
+Concrete Strike Anchors are impact-expansion form anchors, also used in solid concrete, and they should not be installed in any other type of masonry material given their mechanical properties.
 Screw Anchors are a much less common type of fastener found in warehouses.
 They are used for temporary or permanent anchoring as they can be removed and can be installed in both concrete and masonry.
 Lastly, we have Sleeve Anchors, ideal for light to medium-duty anchoring in concrete and masonry.
-No matter the type of anchor you choose, all can be found in a variety of diameters, lengths and thread lengths.
+No matter the type of anchor you choose, all can be found in a variety of diameters, lengths, and thread lengths.

 What size of pallet rack anchor is adequate?

 A rule of thumb is that the broader the diameter and the deeper the embedment, then the greater the strength of the anchor.
-So, it’s important to check local building codes or have an engineer determine the bolt sizes given that several factors need to be considered: the hole size of the upright’s baseplate, seismic activity and the area where the anchor is to be used.
-Additionally, the thickness of the flooring material, the mechanical properties of the flooring material and levelness of the floor should also be considered, in case shims are needed.
+So, it’s important to check local building codes or have an engineer determine the bolt sizes given that several factors need to be considered: the hole size of the upright’s baseplate, seismic activity, and the area where the anchor is to be used.
+Additionally, the thickness of the flooring material, the mechanical properties of the flooring material, and the levelness of the floor should also be considered, in case shims are needed.

 How many anchors should a column base carry?

-The ANSI/RMI standards states that all rack columns should be anchored with at least one anchor per upright column.
+The ANSI/RMI standards state that all rack columns should be anchored with at least one anchor per upright column.
 Depending on the anchor type, two anchors can be installed to prevent the column from pivoting upon impact.
 In situations where the user cannot correctly anchor the rack, it is recommended to verify with the rack manufacturer’s engineers for other ways of anchoring the system while keeping the structure safe for use.

 Should loose anchors be tightened?